runtarahq/runtara-website/src/content/docs/durable-execution/tutorial.md

 }
 ```

-In example above, there will be 5 retries with the initial delay of 100ms.
+In the example above, there will be 5 retries with the initial delay of 100ms.

+## What Happens Under the Hood

+When you use the `#[durable]` macro, Runtara:

+1. **Wraps your function** with retry and checkpointing logic
+2. **Tracks execution state** so it can resume after failures
+3. **Caches results** based on the idempotency key
+4. **Handles retries** with exponential backoff

+Your code stays clean while Runtara handles the complexity of distributed systems.

+## Next Steps

+- Learn about [Distributed Durable Execution](/docs/distributed-durable-execution) for multi-node scenarios
+- Explore [Durable Workflows](/docs/durable-workflows) for complex multi-step processes